Beattyville, Kentucky

 Beattyville is a home rule class city in, and the county seat of, Lee County, Kentucky, United States.
 The city was formally established by the state assembly as "Beatty" in 1851 and incorporated in 1872.
 It was named for Samuel Beatty, a pioneer settler.
-The population was 1,307 at the 2010 census and an estimated 1,206 in 2018.
+As of the 2020 census, Beattyville had a population of 2,176.

 Geography

 Beattyville is in central Lee County at the confluence of the North and South Forks of the Kentucky River, a tributary of the Ohio River in central Appalachia.

 Kentucky Route 11 passes through the city, crossing the North and South Forks of the Kentucky on separate bridges.
 The highway leads north 30 mi to Stanton and south 45 mi to Manchester.
 Kentucky Route 52 joins KY 11 to cross the North Fork of the Kentucky River but leads northwest 22 mi to Irvine and east 24 mi to Jackson.

 According to the United States Census Bureau, the city has a total area of 6.0 km2, of which 0.02 sqkm, or 0.41%, are water.